James Peter Forknall, Chairman

 Though from a farming family I turned to the City to train as a Chartered Accountant after gaining a degree in Monetary Economics.
 My period during Articles and subsequent years at Ernst & Young concentrated on the subject of auditing international and national companies, often publicly listed provided a perfect platform to qualify as an auditor and the associated taxation experience together with exposure to Internal Control Systems, could not have been bettered or more appropriate to undertake a career in the profession.
 The years in the City were followed by a partnership in the provincial professional practice of Finn- Kelcey & Chapman Which merged with Wilkins Kennedy in 2008.
 Now acting as a Consultant to my own client portfolio and as a representative to other local Chartered Accountant practices in the County.
 I attend professional educational update courses to keep my accreditation with The Institute of Chartered Accountants in England & Wales, with the subjects covering auditing, accountancy and taxation and number 10/11 sessions annually.
 I hold a number of Trusteeships including The Canterbury Festival, The National Fruit Show in addition to those on behalf of individuals and families.
 My hobbies include countryside pursuits and being a keen member of The National Trust.

-Mark Lumsdon-Taylor, Director
+Mark Lumsdon-Taylor, Director (on sabbatical)

 John Coultrip, Director